Liner Notes

 It’s my great pleasure to share this music with you and it will always be here and freely available.

-It is my intention to continue to "update" the selections as time goes on, as I get better at what I'm doing and as ideas develop.
-It really takes some of the stress off of "trying to get everything right" - knowing I can go back and fix something helps me keep a calm approach.
-(As an example, I plan to replace the Keyscape Piano parts with real performances on a real Steinway).
-I've changed several lyrics and guitar solos and edited parts in and out.
+It is my intention to continue to “update” the selections as time goes on, as I get better at what I’m doing and as ideas develop.
+It really takes some of the stress off of “trying to get everything right, whatever that is…” – knowing I can go back and fix something helps me keep a calm and steady approach.
+(As an example, I plan to replace the Keyscape Piano parts with real performances on a real Steinway.
+Over the years I’ve changed several lyrics and guitar solos and have edited parts in and out.)

 On Working Alone:

-Meanwhile, the positive side of it is that I can do wtf I want in my recordings without having to answer to anyone.
+One of the positive aspects of all this is that I can do wtf I want in my recordings without having to answer to anyone.
 I cherish my freedom, especially my freedom to think my own thoughts while acting responsibly.
-I can go back to the recordings and change them whenever I care to, as I hear different things developing in my head.
-So I view "Little Black Car" as a perpetual work in progress.
-It will likely be a 50 song album before I'm done.
+I write and produce my own stuff and I’m doing it for the love of it.
+Consequently I can go back to the recordings and change them whenever I care to, as I hear different things developing in my head and generally do any crazy thing that surfaces.
+I view “Little Black Car” as a perpetual work in progress.
+It will likely be a 50 song album before I’m done.
+I don’t think I’ll ever put out a physical CD, but who knows.

 "Smiling Faces" , "End of Days", "I'll Have Another Corona"